 Since the formation of PressCo, the marketing start of BOSSCO Trading and Boshart Trucking’s relationship with the Willamette Valley farmer principle, on time delivery and traceability has improved to be one of the best.

-The State of Oregon exports approximately 600,000 MT of straw each year to the Pacific Rim countries to augment foliage for their cattle.
-Boshart Trucking hauls approximately 50,000 MT of straw from the fields each harvest season, with about two thirds of the total tonnage hauled being baled by a Boshart Trucking crew and the remaining straw baled by others hired through BOSSCO Trading LLC.
-These baling crews have consisted of many family members over the years including Stan and Lori Boshart’s children: Shelly, Ola, Katie, Camille, and Amos.
+The State of Oregon exports approximately one million metric tons of straw and hay each year to the Pacific Rim countries to augment foliage for their cattle.
+Baling crews have consisted of many family members over the years including Stan and Lori Boshart’s children: Shelly, Ola, Katie, Camille, and Amos.
 Boshart Trucking has always been a family business, and so the kids started anywhere from 12-14 years of age driving equipment on the baling crews full time in the summer for their dad.
 On top of this, many cousins and other family members have been involved in the companies and still are today.
-Currently, Stan and Lori Boshart are involved in the daily operations.
-Shelly, Stan and Lori’s daughter, is Vice President of all International Sales and Marketing efforts.
-Other relatives are currently driving truck and working in the shop.
 During the summer months, cousins, nieces, and nephews are still very active in the straw baling process.